 Previously, generating vessel data was expensive.
 The customer had to hire data experts to do research and obtain data from different sources.
 Within the redesigned system, the AIS data processing became faster and more cost-effective.
 Moreover, the whole system became much easier to customize and extend with new features.

-Based on the modern requirements for data analytics in the maritime industry, our team extended the system with the following functionality:
+Based on the modern requirements for real-time big data analytics in the maritime industry, our team extended the system with the following functionality: